benc-uk/python-demoapp/readme.md

 Deployment to Azure App Service is possible as Kudu deployment scripts and supporting files are provided to run as a HttpPlatformModule.
 Dockerfile is provided and public images are on Dockerhub to allow this to be run in a range of container services (Azure Web App for Containers, Azure Container Instance etc.)

-The app can of course be run directly via Python.
+The app can of course be run directly locally if you have Python installed.
 Python 3.6+ is required and has been tested on Windows and Linux (Ubuntu 18.04)

 ## Screenshot